Serialblocks/Serialblocks-app/README.md

 [(Back to top)](https://github.com/Serialblocks/Serialblocks-app/blob/main/README.md#table-of-contents)

-After you click the get started button and add the remote url provided by localtunnel or Vs Code local port forwarding
+After you click the get started button and add the remote url provided by localtunnel or Vs Code local port forwarding<br />

-you get to communicate with the server through socket connection made easy by [Socket.IO](https://socket.io/)
+you get to communicate with the server through socket connection made easy by [Socket.IO](https://socket.io/)<br />

-you then get to list and connect to the connected ports on that machine running the Nodejs server.
+you then get to list and connect to the connected ports on that machine running the Nodejs server.<br />

 >
 > Note: You will need to have a microcontroller connected for example an Arduino UNO or if you don’t have access to that you could use a [Virtual Serial Port](https://www.virtual-serial-port.org/).
 >

-based on what you **send** you can programmatically control the connected microcontrollers for example, once the microcontroller receives `LED_TOGGLE` on the serial port you can trigger a function that toggles a specific LED while sending `RGB_255_0_255` commands the RGB LED to emit violet light by maximizing its red and blue components
+based on what you **send** you can programmatically control the connected microcontrollers

+for example, once the microcontroller receives `LED_TOGGLE` on the serial port you can trigger a function that toggles a specific LED<br />
+while sending `RGB_255_0_255` commands the RGB LED to emit violet light by maximizing its red and blue components<br />

-and based on what data you **receive** you can visualize that data. for example, receiving `{LED: 10}` from a humidity sensor from a humidity sensor prompts the UI to update the Humidity block or `{processorTemp : { value: 33.38, interval: 1000 }}` could be used by the UI to display the processor temperature value in the processor temp block accompanied by a refresh interval of 1000 milliseconds that the idle indicator could use to indicate if there has been new data sent or not
+and based on what data you **receive** you can visualize that data. for example, receiving `{LED: 10}` from a humidity sensor from a humidity sensor prompts the UI to update the Humidity block<br />
+or `{processorTemp : { value: 33.38, interval: 1000 }}` could be used by the UI to display the processor temperature value in the processor temp block<br />
+accompanied by a refresh interval of 1000 milliseconds that the idle indicator could use to indicate if there has been new data sent or not<br />

 >
 > Note: Data being sent to be visualized needs to be in `JSON` format